ThemezerNX/LayoutDocs/docs/guide/layouts/usd-sections.md

 <!-- prettier-ignore -->
 !!!
 Important
 	The JSON code shown above is from 3DSKit and cannot be directly copied to a layout.
+	All examples below *are* compatible.

 ## Structure